HomeWorx Pre-Construction Checklist

 Subcontractors – Subcontractors are an important part of our team.
 We do our best to schedule them with adequate notice, but because they are not actual employees, subcontractors can occasionally cause delays.
 This may include an expected arrival time of 9AM but they get caught up and cannot arrive until 2PM.
 Because this does happen we do not like to give specific times in the day subcontractors will be working but rather what days they will be working.

 Delays – Some projects encounter delays.
 Some are due to suppliers (the model you want is out of stock or the truckers are on strike).
 Other delays occur if, once walls are opened, a situation is exposed that causes plans to be redrawn or something else torn out.
 Subcontractors provide another source of delay and the domino effect pops up (a delay on a previous job makes them late on yours).
 HomeWorx does everything we can to keep delays to a minimum.
+Please note your project may experience delays but this is not cause for project discounts.

 Payment of Invoices – Invoices will be emailed and payment is due upon receipt.
 The preferred payment method is via the online link in the email sent or via a check which we will pick up.
 Prompt payment is expected and appreciated, as well as necessary to avoid any disruption in work.
+If you know there is an upcoming payment please money money around accordingly prior to the due date.

 Children – A construction site could pose various dangers to children.
 We ask that children not be allowed on the construction site, especially during work hours.
 If it is necessary for children to be either in or around work areas at any time, we ask that they be closely supervised.